heichblatt/heichblatt.github.io/content/posts/paperclip-mission-pattern.md

 This is the trust architecture Mission requires.
 High autonomy between check-ins, hard stops at defined limits, full override capability for the board.

+## Why this is Mission, not Workshop

+Workshop collaboration happens within a session.
+You and the agent are both present, working through a problem together — context exists only while you're in the conversation.

+Paperclip is explicitly designed for when you're not there.
+Agents run on a schedule called a heartbeat: they wake up, check the ticket system, do work, post an update, and exit.
+No persistent session.
+No human in the loop unless a decision gate is hit.
+The context isn't held in memory — it lives in the issue, the project, the goal, and the comment thread.
+It's there when the agent wakes up an hour later, or a day later, or after a reboot.

+That's the structural difference.
+Workshop requires your presence.
+Mission requires your trust — and a system that makes the work legible after the fact.
+Paperclip is built around legibility: every action is logged, every status change is explained, every decision is traceable.
+You can walk away and come back to a full audit trail of what happened and why.

 ## The upshot

 Mission delegation fails when the answer to any of these questions is unclear: *What is the agent working on?
 How does it know when it's done?
-When does it escalates?*
+When does it escalate?*

 Paperclip makes all three answerable by default — through structured issues, status semantics, and the approval flow.
 You don't configure Mission mode.
 You just use the system as designed.